 When most homeowners in the Green Bay area think about their roof, they’re typically picturing the visible exterior covering — the shingles, metal panels, or tiles that form the outermost layer of protection.
 This basic roof covering is what gives your home its distinctive appearance and provides the first line of defense against rain, snow, and other elements.

-The primary components of a roof include the covering materials (asphalt shingles being the most common in our region), ridge caps that seal the peak, and flashing around chimneys or vents.
+While base materials like asphalt shingles often cost $4.50–$5.00 per square foot, the primary components of a roof include the covering materials (asphalt shingles being the most common in our region), ridge caps that seal the peak, and flashing around chimneys or vents.
 These elements serve two essential functions: they keep water away from your home’s interior and contribute to your property’s curb appeal.

 Knowing these differences can help homeowners understand why professional roofing contractors recommend complete roofing systems rather than simple roof replacements when existing problems are identified.